Saiprasadpampatwar/CenusAnalyserProblem/README.md

 UC6: Ability for Analyser to report the State Census Data in a Json Format from most population density state to the least one

-UC7: Ability for Analyser to report the State Census Data in a Json Format from Largest State by Area to the smallest state - Write the Sorted Output into a
+UC7: Ability for Analyser to report the State Census Data in a Json Format from Largest State by Area to the smallest state